programmingGames/Minotroll/README.md

 The game incluid a certain number of componetes that are distributed in modules, in what, whicth module represent a element in the game.

 ## Technologies
-The project is made based on the Pygame library of python programming language, and other librarys Os, Random, ...
+The project is made based on the Pygame library of python programming language, and other librarys Os, Random, etc

 ## Launch
 ## Project status